Higher equations of motion at level 2 in Liouville CFT: Bulk HEM

-Informally, the \emph{Poisson operator} is a map sending free field eigenstates to Liouville eigenstates.
+Informally, the \emph{Poisson operator} is a map sending free field (generalised) eigenstates to Liouville (generalised) eigenstates.
 The eigenstates of $\bH^0$ are easily described: for each $p\in\R$, $e^{ipc}\cF_N$ is an eigenspace with eigenvalue $2\Delta_{Q+ip}+N$.
 The diagonalisation of $\bH$ is much harder and is the cornerstone of the conformal bootstrap theorem \cite{GKRV20_bootstrap}.
-The Poisson operator is constructed using the long term asymptotics of the Liouville semigroup as follows.
+The Poisson operator is constructed using the long time asymptotics of the Liouville semigroup as follows.
 Let $\nu,\tilde{\nu}\in\cT$.
-For all $\alpha$ in a certain neighbourhood of $-\infty$, the limit
+For all $\alpha\in\C$ with $\Re(\alpha)$ sufficiently small, the limit